- Tip #1 - Oxygen-producing plants

-We should take seriously the air we breathe at home.
+We should take the air we breathe at home seriously.
 In the streets, we don’t have a choice, but when it comes to our personal living space – we sure do.

 The pollutants coming in from the outside and emissions from the appliances are the main cause of low quality of air.
-However, it is our responsibility to make sure that these don’t reach the high levels and affect our health.
+However, it is our responsibility to ensure that these don’t reach the high levels and affect our health.

 If you’re not sure about the air quality in your home, you could opt to test the indoor air quality by one of those DIY kits which have 80-90% accuracy of a professional test.
 Nonetheless, there are certain things you can do right from the start to make sure that there is always a fresh and high-quality air at home.